 Dr. Henning Lahmann is currently an IPPI Research Associate.
-He joined IPPI as a Visiting Fellow in Summer 2019 at the Institute for National Security Studies (INSS) to continue his research on disinformation campaigns and their international and national legal implications.
+He joined IPPI as a Visiting Fellow to conduct research on disinformation campaigns and their international and national legal implications.

 Henning holds a PhD in public international law from the University of Potsdam.
 After studying law and philosophy at the University of Hamburg and the Univerzita Karlova in Prague, he was a research fellow at the Walther Schücking Institute for International Law at the University of Kiel, the University of Potsdam, and at the Collaborative Research Center ‘Governance in Areas of Limited Statehood’ at the Freie Universität Berlin.